sineflow/ElasticsearchBundle/Resources/doc/index.md

 ## What is it?

-The ElasticsearchBundle uses the [official PHP client for Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/index.html) to allow for easy integration of Elasticsearch into Symfony2 applications.
+The ElasticsearchBundle uses the [official PHP client for Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/index.html) to allow for easy integration of Elasticsearch into Symfony applications.

 #### Getting started
 * [Setup](setup.md)